 As of Wednesday, FEMA has approved 1,382 people for disaster relief benefits, paying out a total of $3.5 million.
 The Small Business Administration has approved $14.1 million in loans.

-The deadline to apply for aid is August 19th.Grab the FREE WDTN News App for iPhone or Android.
+The deadline to apply for aid is August 19th.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.